Already have an account?

 Food & Recipes

-Dump cake is named quite literally: Most recipes call for dumping canned fruit filling, cake mix, and butter into a baking pan.
-From there, the mixture is baked until it’s golden brown and bubbling.
-The origins of this simple (and practically fool-proof) dessert can be traced back 40 years.
-“The earliest reference Food Timeline researchers have found to the dish known as dump cake … is from a Duncan Hines holiday baking brochure published in 1980,” Denise O’Toole Kelly wrote in her Daytona Beach News-Journal column Everybody Eats.
+The origins of this simple (and practically foolproof) dessert can be traced back more than 40 years.
+“The earliest reference Food Timeline researchers have found to the dish known as dump cake … is from a Duncan Hines holiday baking brochure published in 1980,” columnist Denise O’Toole Kelly writes.
+Over time, dump cake became a favorite quick treat that you can make for a potluck or as a weeknight dessert.

-How do you make a dump cake?
+How to make a cherry pineapple dump cake

 There are many versions of dump cake online that use various types of canned fruit and boxed cake mix.
-The Pioneer Woman’s recipe for cherry pineapple dump cake requires just four ingredients — and you can swap white cake mix for yellow or chocolate if you want a unique twist.
+But, the Pioneer Woman’s recipe for Cherry Pineapple Dump Cake is worth trying as it requires just four ingredients — and you can swap white cake mix for yellow or chocolate to add a unique twist.

 Ingredients:

-• One (21 ounce) can cherry pie filling
+• One (21-oz.) can cherry pie filling

-• One (15 ounce) can crushed pineapple
+• One (15-oz.) can crushed pineapple, with liquid

-• One (18 ounce) box white cake mix
+• One (18-oz.) box white cake mix

-• 1 ½ sticks unsalted butter
+• 1½ sticks unsalted butter

 Directions:

-1. Preheat oven to 350 degrees Fahrenheit.
+1. Preheat oven to 350°F.

 2. Dump cherry pie filling and crushed pineapple into 9-by-13-inch baking dish.
 Stir together.

 I’ll get right to it: The dump cake was fantastic!
 The cherry pie filling did a lot of heavy lifting, adding sweetness and pieces of fruit to the cake.
 By contrast, the crushed pineapple ensured that the dessert wasn’t too sweet by providing it with a hint of acidity.
 I used yellow cake mix for the topping, which gave the dessert a vanilla flavor.
-The recipe was so easy, I know it’ll become a weekly go-to of mine.
+The recipe was so easy, I know it’ll become a weekly go-to of mine!

 My-test-of-cherry-pineapple-dump-cake-served-in-a-bowl-with-whipped-cream